 - Transportation to and from Plumber for the start of the ride.

 - Picnic lunch.

-- Bike rental.
-Our fleet is made up of Marin Hybrid bikes with front suspension or you can opt for a fun fat-tire electric-assist E-bike.
-Ours are beautiful Aventon "Aventure" bikes that are sure to please.
-We provide helmets, racks and a water bottle and water bottle cage.
+- Our bike fleet is made up of Marin Hybrid bikes with front suspension or you can opt for a fun fat-tire electric-assist E-bike.
+Ours are beautiful Aventon "Aventure" bikes or Pedego bikes that are sure to please.
+We provide helmets, racks, and a water bottle and water bottle cage.

 Does Not Include:

 - Transportation to and from Coeur d'Alene for the start of the tour.

 This trip meets at the Public Parking lot immediately west of the Idaho Youth Ranch Thrift Store at 845 N. 4th St., Coeur d'Alene.
 The meeting time will be provided in your reservation materials.
 You will be met by your ROW guides who will provide all of your biking equipment and host an orientation meeting prior to starting the tour.